Welcome

 Anyone coming to the UK under the Ukraine Family Scheme or Homes for Ukraine scheme is entitled to claim Child Benefit immediately, rather than having to wait for the usual 3-month qualifying period.

-If you wish to claim, you should complete a CH2 Child Benefit claim form and submit this by post to the Child Benefit office.
+If you wish to claim, you should complete a Child Benefit claim form and submit this by post to the Child Benefit office.
 The address is on the form.

 You should provide an original birth certificate and the passport or travel document used to enter the UK.
 Where this documentation is not immediately available, you are advised to include a note in your claim and someone from HM Revenue and Customs (HMRC) will be in touch with you.

 Only one person can get Child Benefit for a child.
-It’s paid every 4 weeks and there’s no limit to how many children you can claim for.
+It is paid every 4 weeks and there is no limit to how many children you can claim for.

-Phone: 0800 328 5644 (enquiries or you have no access to the Internet)
+You can also phone Universal Credit on 0800 328 5644 (for enquiries, or if you have no access to the internet)

-Personal Independence Payment – Personal Independence Payment (PIP) can help with extra living costs if you have both:
+Personal Independence Payment (PIP) can help with extra living costs if you have both:

 - a long-term physical or mental health condition or disability